Ethiopia and Egypt’s Stalemate: What’s the Dam Problem?

 Ethiopia’s Internal Challenges

 The GERD project has been marred by corruption and financial mismanagement.
-It even saw the sudden death of popular engineer who had supervised the first phase of the construction.
+It even saw the sudden death of a popular engineer who had supervised the first phase of the construction.

 After Prime Minister Abiy Ahmed came to office in 2018, press freedom considerably improved.
 Media outlets started reporting corrupt practices related to the GERD’s construction and how the state-owned military-run conglomerate METEC misused hundreds of millions of dollars meant for the dam.